LaubPlusCo/Helix.Module.Sdk/README.md

     ...
 ```

-_Please contribute missing role types that you create back to the SDK by forking this repo, add the props file in a folder under ./src/Sdk/Properties/$(name-of-roletype), commit it and create a PR_
+_Please contribute any missing Sitecore role types that you create back to the SDK by forking this repo, add the props file in a folder under ./src/Sdk/Properties/$(name-of-roletype), commit it and create a PR.
+Alternately ping me on Community Slack for direct write access to this repo_

 ### MSBuild Properties load order